robertfoss/android_debug_cable/README.md

 - Increased outline corner radius
 - Increased board width with 0.02mm to 12.2mm
 - Switched RX/TX pins on 3.5mm connector

+v0.3:

+- Changed 3.5mm connector mechanical hole to have no copper